temporalio/documentation/docs-src/java/how-to-use-a-custom-payload-codec-in-java.md

 id: how-to-use-a-custom-payload-codec-in-java
 title: How to use a custom Payload Codec in Java
 sidebar_label: Custom Payload Codec
-description: Create a custom implementation of the `PayloadCodec` and use it in a `CodecDataConverter` to set a custom Data Converter.
+description: Create a custom implementation of `PayloadCodec` and use it in `CodecDataConverter` to set a custom Data Converter.
 tags:
   - Java
   - developer-guide